chef-boneyard/chef-web-docs-2016/step_actions_webui/step_actions_webui_switch_orgs.rst

    .. image:: ../../images/step_actions_webui_switch_orgs.png

-.. note:: If you create a new organization or are associated with a new organization in the management console, you must log out of |webui_analytics| and log in again for the new organization to appear.
+#.
+A newly-created or newly-associated organization may not appear in the drop-down list.
+If this occurs, log out of |webui_analytics|, and then log back in.
+This will refresh the list of organizations.